For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 The goals of an Environmental Health and Safety (EHS) plan include:

-- The primary goal of an EHS plan is to ensure the well-being and safety of all individuals involved in the organization or project.
+- The well-being and safety of all individuals involved in the organization or project.
 This includes employees, contractors, visitors, and the surrounding community.
+Our services include support from an environmental health & safety consultant for detailed risk evaluations.

-- An EHS plan aims to identify and assess potential risks and hazards associated with the organization’s activities.
-It then establishes measures and procedures to mitigate these risks and prevent accidents, injuries, or environmental incidents.
+- Identifying and assessing potential risks and hazards associated with the organization’s activities through Phase II Site Investigations and other advanced evaluations.
+These assessments establish measures and procedures to mitigate risks and prevent accidents, injuries, or environmental incidents.

-- An EHS plan should include mechanisms for ongoing evaluation, monitoring, and improvement of environmental, health, and safety performance.
-This involves setting targets, measuring progress, and implementing corrective actions to enhance EHS practices over time.
+- Including mechanisms for ongoing evaluation, monitoring, and improvement of environmental, health, and safety performance.
+This involves implementing targets and corrective actions based on the results of environmental site assessments and regulatory guidelines.